kartikperisetla/kartikperisetla.github.io/_pages/projects.md

 permalink: /projects/
 description: some of the projects I worked on
 ---
-<h3 class="year">Reading Wikipedia to Answer Open-Domain Questions
+<h3 >Reading Wikipedia to Answer Open-Domain Questions
 </h3>
 <p>
     Implementation of paper: <a href="https://arxiv.org/pdf/1704.00051.pdf">Reading Wikipedia to Answer Open-Domain